Welcome to the Raj Laboratory

 - Chromosome structure and gene expression

-- Single cell and single chromosome analysis of gene expression in cancer
+- Single cell analysis of gene expression in cancer

 Also, check out our lab blog, which is a bit more up to date with the latest from the lab (scientific and otherwise).